alvinkg/odoo15/README.md

 Creating QWeb-based PDF reports
 The unanswered question is how to add the headers and footers for the external doc layout.

+Managing activities from a kanban card
+Quite straightforward.